Goutam990/Spring-boot-backend/README.md

 # Spring Boot Backend

 ## Project Overview
 This project is a Spring Boot application that provides a backend system for managing users, patients, and heart rate data.
-It includes RESTful API endpoints for user registration, login, and patient management, as well as heart rate data recording.
+It includes RESTful API endpoints for user registration, login, patient management, and heart rate data recording.

 ## Technologies Used
 - Spring Boot
 - Spring Data JPA
-- H2 Database (or PostgreSQL/MySQL)
+- PostgreSQL
 - Lombok
 - Swagger (Springdoc OpenAPI)